David Cook (singer): Personal life

 In May 2008, Cook asked Season 2 American Idol alum and TV Guide Network correspondent Kimberly Caldwell for a dinner date while on the red carpet before the show's seventh-season finale.
 During a radio interview with XL 106.7 on October 13, 2008, Cook revealed that he and Caldwell were "still seeing each other."
 In a November 2008 interview with People magazine, Cook said his relationship with Caldwell was a "nice break from the chaos" of post-Idol fame.
-They ended their relationship in December 2008.People reported on March 31, 2009, that David was canceling dates on his current tour due to "family matters".
-Cook's elder brother, Adam, had been diagnosed with brain cancer since 1998 and died on May 2, 2009.
-On May 3, 2009, at the "Race for Hope" in Washington, D.C., Cook announced the death of his brother during the awards speech, and stated that he "couldn't imagine being anywhere else right now."
-He finished the 5k with a time of 28 minutes.
-His team raised $136,376.16 for the cause.
-Donations were accepted through September 30, 2009.
-On the finale of the 8th season of American Idol, Cook sang his song "Permanent" in honor of his brother.
-Audio of the performance was made available on iTunes, and the proceeds from the sale of it were put toward brain cancer research.
+They ended their relationship in December 2008.

 Cook married longtime girlfriend, Racheal Stump, in a private ceremony in Nashville on June 20, 2015.

 Influences

 His musical influences include Our Lady Peace, Alice in Chains, Big Wreck, Pearl Jam, Bon Jovi, Chris Cornell, The Goo Goo Dolls, Switchfoot, Collective Soul, and Michael Jackson.
 Immediately after winning American Idol, Cook was asked backstage by Entertainment Weekly who his top five favorite bands were.
 Our Lady Peace and Big Wreck were on this short list, as well as the Foo Fighters, Jimmy Eat World and 8stops7.